 The popularity of serviced offices is soaring across the UK.
-We explore what they are, how they’re different, and how much they cost...
+We explore their definition, what they can offer to small businesses, start-ups and sole traders, how much they cost, and more...

-When it comes to workspace for small businesses, serviced offices have become a popular choice.
+When it comes to workspace for small businesses, the serviced office has become a popular choice.

 What is a serviced office?

-Also known as managed offices or business centres, a serviced office is a workspace which – unlike a traditional office space – comes ready-furnished, with internet and phone lines connected and devices such as printers equipped.
+Also known as managed offices or business centres, a serviced office is a workspace which – unlike a traditional office space – comes ready-furnished, with internet and phone lines pre-connected and devices such as printers already equipped.

-They also tend to include in-house facilities and services including meeting rooms, a reception team who’ll take calls and direct visiting clients on your business’ behalf, and staff such as cleaners.
+- A reception team who’ll take calls and direct visiting clients on your business’ behalf

-A reflection of this, sole-traders, start-ups and small businesses are increasingly turning to serviced offices – but what makes them a good fit for new and growing enterprises?
+Sole-traders, start-ups and small businesses are increasingly choosing serviced offices when moving to a new workspace – but what makes the serviced office a good fit for new and growing enterprises?

 Similarly, if you need to cut back, many will allow you to downsize as necessary.